-- 75% of the remaining appropriation will be allocated based on total headcount; and - 25% of the remaining appropriation will be allocated based on the number of students who received a Pell grant.
+- Seventy-five percent of the remaining appropriation will be allocated based on total headcount; and - Twenty-five percent of the remaining appropriation will be allocated based on the number of students who received a Pell grant.

 Mental health funds are provided for colleges to expand mental health resources for students.